 - Poor physical conditioning (strength and flexibility).

 - Inadequate warm-up before activity.

-- Resumption of activity before healing and rehabilitation and conditioning are complete.
+- Resuming activity before healing and rehabilitation are complete.

 Rehabilitation and Strengthening Techniques